svetvasilev/transmock/Deployment/TransMock.Deploy.Framework/Readme.txt

 	         v1.4.0 reference will be: <Import Project="$(MSBuildProjectDirectory)\..\packages\TransMock.Framework.1.4.0\BTDF\TransMock.targets" />

 **** Release notes ****
+Version 1.5:
+- Introduced the new programming model based on functional programming and fluid syntax
+	* Still contains the BizUnit based programming model, but it will be phased out in the future

 Version 1.4:
 - Introduced capability for promoting properties on a per-message base
 - Introduced capability for validating promoted properties in messages received from BizTalk